EB-1A Denied? Reasons for Rejection, Denial Rate | VisaNation

 Unless it is expressly outlined in your EB-1A denial or rejection letter, there is nothing preventing you from re-filing your petition.
 This is a simple solution that is most effective when the rejection was due to a simple information or payment error.
 Unfortunately, you will still need to go through the processing time and pay the filing fees again.

-However, if your petition was denied on account of your criminal record or your qualifications, simply refiling will most likely only end in being denied again.
-You and your attorney would need to present new evidence showing that your circumstances have changed in order to have a chance at approval.
+However, if your petition was denied on account of your criminal record or your qualifications, simply refiling will most likely result in denial again.
+You and your attorney would need to present new evidence showing that your circumstances have changed to have a chance at approval.

 You can also file a motion to have the decision reconsidered or to have your case reopened if more evidence has come up that better supports your case.
 This involves sending a request to the officer who evaluated your case to reconsider in the light of this new evidence.
 If you file without new evidence, your EB-1A will likely receive a second denial.
 Specifically, here are the differenced between reconsidering and reopening a case: